GitLab Merge Blocked: Source Branch Behind Target

 What Happens When You Run git merge

-When you run git merge origin/main, Git might open a text editor (usually Nano or Vim) asking you to confirm the merge commit message:
+git merge origin/main may open an editor (Nano or Vim) for the merge commit message:

 Merge remote-tracking branch 'origin/main' into develop